Gvwyn/collatz-conjecture-viewer/README.md

 ## Documentation (help, and other stuff)
 ### known stuff, i'll fix them one day
-- [ ] numbers that eventually exceed the 32/64 bit limit, will halt the program
+- [ ] numbers that eventually exceed the integer limit, will crash the program
 - [x] negative numbers, fractions have cool effects
 - [ ] anything that is not a number will annihilate the program